Kunstmaan/KunstmaanBundlesCMS/docs/CreatingAnAdminList.md

 admin list yet.
 So let's remedy this and make sure the admin list will appear in the Modules menu, so people using the back-end can simply click on a menu item to access the admin list.

-To do this, you have to create a service which implements the Kunstmaan\AdminBundle\Helper\Menu\MenuAdaptorInterface interface, and this service should provide an implementation for the adaptChildren(MenuBuilder $menu, array &amp;$children, MenuItem $parent = null, Request $request = null) function.
+To do this, you have to create a service which implements the `Kunstmaan\AdminBundle\Helper\Menu\MenuAdaptorInterface` interface, and this service should provide an implementation for the `adaptChildren(MenuBuilder $menu, array &amp;$children, MenuItem $parent = null, Request $request = null)` function.

-So, let's first create the necessary folder (by convention we put these in src/<WebsiteBundle>/Helper/Menu, but you're free to use your own naming scheme of course) :
+So, let's first create the necessary folder (by convention we put these in `src/Vendor/WebsiteBundle/Helper/Menu`, but you're free to use your own naming scheme of course) :

 ```
 mkdir -p src/Sandbox/WebsiteBundle/Helper/Menu
 ```

-Create a new menu adaptor class file (ModulesMenuAdaptor.php) in this folder with the following code :
+Create a new menu adaptor class file (`ModulesMenuAdaptor.php`) in this folder with the following code :

 ```php
 <?php